design-group/ignition-mes-architecture-template/README.md

 10. In a web browser, access the gateway at `http://localhost/` (No port is required, since the template is using port 80)

-11. If using trafik as a proxy, access the gateway at `http://<project-name>.localtest.me`
+11. If using traefik as a proxy, access the gateway at `http://<project-name>.localtest.me`

 ___